hamster/SAINTCON/HHC/2022/assembly.md

 * Brown-Black-Brown is 100 ohms
 * Brown-Black-Red is 1k ohms
 * Brown-Black-Orange is 10k ohms
-* Brown-Black-Red is 100k ohms
+* Brown-Black-Yellow is 100k ohms
 * This image is in the above order

 ![resist](images/IMG_3441.JPG)